 Insider risk mitigation is the process of prioritizing, evaluating, and implementing risk-reducing controls and countermeasures in order to prevent insider-related risks or reduce the damage they cause.

 Mitigating risks helps organizations detect and prevent insider threats that can lead to the realization of insider-related risks.
 The most common risks are loss of customers, reputational damage, and fines and penalties for non-compliance with cybersecurity laws, regulations, and standards.

 Acknowledging and proactively managing these insider risks allows organizations to avoid them or at least greatly reduce possible damage from malicious insider activity.

 To be able to do that, you need to prepare a risk mitigation plan.
-It can be a standalone document, part of your risk management plan, or part of a dedicated insider threat program.
+Its preparation may be a separate process resulting in the creation of a standalone document or a part of building an insider threat program.

 Four components of an efficient insider risk mitigation plan